Fees and Payments

 - have an available HELP balance

-A student will commence repaying any FEE-HELP loan through the Australian Taxation Office once their income reaches the minimum threshold for compulsory repayment ($47,014 per annum 2021-2022).
+A student will commence repaying any FEE-HELP loan through the Australian Taxation Office once their income reaches the minimum threshold for compulsory repayment ($54,435 in the 2024-2025 income year).
 Click for more information on loan repayment.

 To apply for FEE-HELP, you will need to read the FEE-HELP information booklet.
 The booklet offers students information about each of the HELP loans under HELP Fact sheets.